Literature: Rivers of London aka: Whispers Under Ground

 Tropes A to K

-Above the Influence: Peter turns down a very drunk Leslie about halfway through Whispers Under Ground.
+Above the Influence: Peter turns down a very drunk Lesley about halfway through Whispers Under Ground.

 Alcoholic Parent: Peter's dad is a serious and habitual heroin addict.
 He isn't a bad parent but just a bit ineffectual, although Peter's mother being an Apron Matron probably means she did all the parenting stuff anyway.
 As of the end of Moon Over Soho he's clean, and remarks that of all the drugs he quit, nicotine was the hardest.